babelfish-for-postgresql/babelfish_project_website/_usage/query_planning.md

 - SET BABELFISH_SHOWPLAN_ALL {ON|OFF} to display estimated execution plans for a statement without performing the command.
 The command implements the behavior of the [PostgreSQL EXPLAIN statement](https://www.postgresql.org/docs/current/using-explain.html#USING-EXPLAIN-BASICS).

-Please note that you should not enable both SET statements at the same time.

 In the following example, SET BABELFISH_STATISTICS PROFILE ON instructs the server to display the query results and plan for the SELECT statement that follows.
 SET BABELFISH_STATISTICS PROFILE OFF then stops the server from displaying the results and plans from any subsequent queries: